Retail Arbitrage – How to Sell on Amazon for Beginners [With Real Product Examples]

 I ordered 25 sets of books, and got them from Amazon 2 days later.
-I opened them and did the required FBA labeling, then shipped them right back to Amazon in the same boxes they had arrived in.
+I opened them and did the required FBA labeling.
+Then I shipped them right back to Amazon in the same boxes they had arrived in.

-As suspected, Amazon raised their price back to $99 so I ended up selling my sets for $49 since it's really hard to compete head to head with Amazon when they sell a product too.
+As suspected, Amazon raised their price back to $99.
+So I ended up selling my sets for $49.
+Because it's really hard to compete head to head with Amazon when they sell a product, too.

 It took several months, but I sold all 25 sets and made over $25 profit per set.